Currently available for £275.86 from Amazon.co.uk

 The console can also save the personal data for up to 4 users (ideal for the whole family!)
 You can set and store gender, age, height and weight into these 4 user-defined profiles so the machine can take these factors into account to give more accurate calorie feedback.
 These personal details are also taken into account if you use the Body Fat program.
 By selecting this option and holding onto the pulse grip sensors, the computer attempts to calculate your body fat percentage as well as your Body Mass Index (a measure for human body shape based on an individual’s weight and height).
 Weight loss is a huge motivation for many people wishing to get cycling so we like anything that aids that goal…just remember that pulse sensors are notoriously inaccurate so use the results as a ‘loose’ guide!

-The same applies to using the pulse sensors to measure your fitness levels in ‘Recovery’ mode!
+The same applies when using the pulse sensors to measure your fitness levels in ‘Recovery’ mode!
 We are seeing this feature appear more and more on bikes recently.
-The idea is that immediately after you finish your workout you select the recovery option, grasp the pulse sensors and the computer will monitor how quickly your pulse drops down during a sixty second period, giving you a score between one (outstanding!) and six(poor!)
+The idea is that immediately after you finish your workout you select the recovery option, grasp the pulse sensors and the computer will monitor how quickly your pulse drops down during a sixty-second period, giving you a score between one (outstanding!) and six(poor!)

-The Perform 210 certainly has a great array of programs and there’s some other welcome features too.
-There’s a water bottle holder on the console mast, transport wheels at the front for easy maneuvering and leveling feet at the rear to keep the bike stable on uneven floors.
+The Perform 210 certainly has a reasonable, if a little limited, selection of programs and there are some other welcome features too.
+There’s a water bottle holder on the console mast, transport wheels at the front for easy manoeuvring and levelling feet at the rear to keep the bike stable on uneven floors.

 So what’s the verdict?
-Well, the Perform 210 certainly is a decent enough bike that can cope with heavy users, is adjustable for all different shapes and sizes, and has enough resistance levels and programs.
+Well, the Perform 210 certainly is a decent enough bike that can cope with heavy users, is adjustable for all different shapes and sizes, and has enough resistance levels to give most average users a challenge.
 However, at this level there are bikes which comfortably beat the Perform 210 on specs, features and value.
-A great example would be the Viavito Satori which has a heavier flywheel, wireless heart rate receiver and more workout options to keep you motivated!
+A great example would be the Viavito Satori which has a heavier flywheel, wireless heart rate receiver and a lot more workout options to keep you motivated!